MaimonLab/SiffPy/README.md

 - Clone the repo a location of your choosing with `git clone https://github.com/maimonlab/SiffPy`
 - Enter the newly created directory with `cd SiffPy`.
 - Make sure you're in the environment you want, e.g. by typing `source activate flim`.
 You want to use one where the base Python install is Python3.
 I've been using `>3.9` with `futures` but none of that seems essential.
-- Type `python3 -m pip install .`.
+- Type `pip install .`.

+You can also install the full feature set with `pip install siffpy[all]` once `siffpy` has been installed as above.
+If I ever put it on `PyPI`, then it that should work even without an original `siffpy` install.

 This will also compile the C extension module `siffreadermodule` that does most of the heavy lifting, stick the library into your path for this environment, and then make the SiffPy Python code accessible.